AnushkaKalra/Attendance-Management-System/README.md

 ### Introduction

 The Smart Attendance System Using Face Recognition is a software application that automates attendance-taking using facial recognition technology.
-The system aims improves accessibility for both students and faculty, increasing accuracy, and streamlining attendance tracking by utilizing Flutter, React, and Amazon Web Services (AWS).
+The system aims to improve accessibility for both students and faculty, increasing accuracy, and streamlining attendance tracking by utilizing Flutter, React, and Amazon Web Services (AWS).

 ### Authors